What is mononucleosis?

 Can mono be prevented or avoided?

 There isn’t a cure for mono.
 The virus will go away on its own.
 Symptoms usually last about 4 weeks.
 The main goal of treatment is to relieve your symptoms.
-Here are some steps you can take:
+Here are some steps you can take to feel better:

 - Rest.
 Sleep helps your body fight infection.

 - Drink plenty of fluids.
 They help prevent dehydration.

 - Relieve the pain.
 Take acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) to relieve pain and fever.
 Do not give aspirin to children.
 Aspirin has been associated with a rare disease in children called Reye’s syndrome.
 Reye’s syndrome is a serious illness that can lead to death.

 Do I need an antibiotic?

 Antibiotics are not effective against mono.
 Mono is caused by a virus.
 Antibiotics don’t work against viruses.
-If you have a bacterial infection (such as strep throat) in addition to having mono, your doctor may give you an antibiotic to treat that infection.
+If you have a bacterial infection (such as strep throat) in addition to mono, your doctor may give you an antibiotic to treat that infection.
+Taking antibiotics for mono may cause an itchy rash.

 What about sports and exercise?

-Avoid sports, physical activities or exercise of any kind until your doctor tells you it’s safe.
-Moving around too much puts you at risk of rupturing (bursting) your spleen, especially if it is enlarged.
-You need to avoid physical activities and contact sports for about 3 to 4 weeks after you’ve had mono.
+Avoid sports, physical activities, or exercise until your doctor tells you they’re safe.
+Moving around too much puts you at risk of rupturing (bursting) your spleen, especially if it’s enlarged.
+A ruptured spleen, while uncommon, causes bleeding that can be fatal.
+You’ll need to avoid physical activities and contact sports for about 3 to 4 weeks after you’ve had mono—or until your doctor tells you it is safe.

 Most people feel better in 2 to 4 weeks.
 Fatigue may last for several more weeks.
 In some cases, symptoms can last for 6 months or longer.
 In addition, mono can sometimes have complications.
 The main complication is the enlargement of the spleen.
 The spleen is like a large gland.
 It’s located in the upper part of your abdomen on the left side.
 It helps filter your blood.
 In severe cases of mono, the spleen can rupture (tear open).